Gordon Gilchrist

 On 7 March 2008, several groups including the Kawartha Muslim Religious Association held a press conference in which they demanded Gilchrist's resignation after a letter of his was published in a local newspaper stating that "most" immigrants don't understand Canadian values and "bring their old-country feuds and hatreds to be paraded and re-fought on Canadian soil."
 Gilchrist rejected the call for his resignation saying, "Why should I?
 I'm not a racist.
 There was nothing racist about my letter."

-He was re-elected, for a fourth term, in October 2010 on a platform that focused on improved access to technology in the local schools.
+Gilchrist was re-elected, for a fourth term, in October 2010 on a platform that focused on improved access to technology in the local schools.
 During that term, he successfully campaigned for the amalgamation of the two high schools in Cobourg, Ontario into one.
 The new high school, now known as Cobourg Collegiate Institute, is located at the site of the former Cobourg East Collegiate.
 As a consequence of the amalgamation, the new school received significant upgrades in both facilities and program offerings, making it one of the best equipped high schools in Ontario.
 Gilchrist was re-elected, for a fifth term, in October 2014 on a platform of bringing similar program upgrades to the other schools in his district.

 Gilchrist founded the Cadet Corps in Peterborough, he was a Boy Scout leader for over 25 years and was a Rotarian for over 30 years.
 He is an ardent environmentalist and, in addition to his ongoing efforts to promote hydrogen technology, he has planted over 10,000 trees on his family farm in Northumberland County.

 His son Steve Gilchrist was a Cabinet Minister in Ontario during the Mike Harris government.